ShaojunLab/TeaCNV/README.md

 ## Usage

-If you have installed TeaCNV, you can set the working path, load the sample data, and run TeaCNV as follows:
+If TeaCNV is already installed, follow the steps below to set up the working directory.
+This step is essential if the user has not provided the necessary reference files, as TeaCNV's built-in reference data —defaulting to the HG38 genome version— is stored in the working directory.
+After setting up, you can load the sample data and run TeaCNV:

 ```
 library(TeaCNV)